Review: INOOK FREESTEP Snowshoes from France to enjoy snow hiking

 Recommended points

-- A resin frame that combines flexibility, stability and grip
+- Resin frame that combines flexibility with stability and grip

 Points that interest me